VIEW BY MAJOR/CONCENTRATION

 It is assumed that those who enter William Paterson with an AA or AS degree earned since 2005 from a New Jersey community college will have met the general education requirements of the University.
 However, each education major has directed electives that are required.
 It is expected that all courses and field experiences in the professional preparation program will be completed at the University.
 Transfer credits in education are generally not accepted for courses taken toward an associate's degree, unless a specific articulation agreement has been reached with the two-year college.
 Limited transfers or substitutions of professional courses from other colleges are accepted only from NCATE-accredited institutions and must be reviewed on a case-by-case basis by the department chairperson for approval.

 To be eligible for certification in secondary education, teacher candidates must complete a prescribed Secondary Education major.
 This professional preparation program is an intensive one in the theoretical and practical aspects of teaching that culminates in a full semester, senior year, teaching internship in a school system.
-Teacher candidates must complete their studies with a minimum cumulative grade point average of 2.75.
+Teacher candidates must complete their studies with a minimum cumulative grade point average of 3.0 in their Education major as well as an overall GPA of at least a 3.0.

 All certification candidates must take and pass the appropriate PRAXIS II exam(s) before entering the student teaching semester.
 Information regarding PRAXIS examinations is available from the Office of Educational Enrollment and Certification, 1600 Valley Road, room 3096.
 For the K-12 certificate, the appropriate content area Praxis II exam is required.
 Information and registration for the PRAXIS II exams are available online at www.ets.org.
 The test codes and required pass scores can be found at wpunj.edu/coe/departments/cert/nj_licensure_and_praxis_exam_information.dot